Practical Introduction to Non-Linear Finite Element Analysis

 Who Should Attend

-This non-linear FE course is aimed at engineers and scientists who want to gain an understanding of the fundamental theory of non-linear FE analysis and its application to practical problems.
+This non-linear FE course is aimed at engineers and scientists who want to gain an understanding of the fundamental theory of non-linear Finite Element analysis and its application to practical problems.

 As this is an advanced FE course, a pre-requisite for this course is a reasonable knowledge of linear FE theory and applications.
-However, no prior knowledge of non-linear FE theory is required.
+However, no prior knowledge of non-linear Finite Element theory is required.
 The course is independent of any FE software code.

-A brief overview of linear FE formulation, numerical algorithms, etc. to provide a foundation for the non-linear formulation.
+A brief overview of linear Finite Element formulation, numerical algorithms, etc. to provide a foundation for the non-linear formulation.

 ● General Introduction to Non-linear problems